Bolivia votes in elections expected to empower the right wing for first time in decades

 Bolivians bitter as they vote for the ‘lesser evil’

-Bolivians waiting to vote at polling stations across La Paz, Bolivia’s capital, expressed confused, cynical and bitter emotions — fed by an annual inflation rate of more than 16%, a scarcity of fuel and absence of hope for swift improvement.
+Bolivians waiting to vote at polling stations across La Paz, the country's capital, expressed confused, cynical and bitter emotions — fed by an annual inflation rate of more than 16%, a scarcity of fuel and absence of hope for swift improvement.

 Several said they were voting for “el menos peor,” the lesser evil.